WencesJacobLorenzo/CECS-456-Project---Wences-Jacob-Lorenzo---Section-01/README.md

    <category3>/
    ...
 ```
+  4. Make sure **archive/** folder is unzipped.
+Unzip if needed.

-Once the dataset is placed in this structure, you may proceed with training the model from scratch or running evaluation using the provided **best_model.pth** checkpoint.
+Once the dataset is placed in this structure and archive/ is unzipped, you may proceed with training the model from scratch or running evaluation using the provided **best_model.pth** checkpoint.

 ### Training the Model from Scratch
 To train the CNN from scratch and generate a new model checkpoint, run:
 ```
-python train.py
+python src/train.py
 ```

 During training: